 You can include other important information in the letter.

-An immigration reference letter holds great importance in your visa application.
+An immigration reference letter holds great importance of biometric requirements in your visa application.
 It can improve your chances of getting a Canadian Permanent Resident Visa.
 Those with relevant work experience and proper documentation stand the best chance of qualifying for the Canadian visa or economic immigration program.

 Frequently Asked Questions